DavidBuchanan314/6502-sbc/hardware.md

 It's a MC68B50.
 It supports divide-by-1, 16 and 64 modes.
 Since the system clock is 4MHz, /1 is too fast, but /16 works fine giving 250000 baud.
 This is a non-standard frequency, but most USB TTL uart adapters support it just fine (notably, the one I soldered to the board), especially since it evenly divides the 12MHz USB clock.

+With 1 start bit, 8 data bits, no parity, and 1 stop bit, "full speed" is 25000 bytes per second, which gives you ~160 cycles to respond to each byte before the receive buffer would overflow.

 ## Graphical LCD

 It's a 128x64 LCD, with a ST7920 controller.
 Due to a hardware bug (either my address decode logic is too slow, or I'm just clocking it too fast, or something else), I can't read the "busy" status flag (it's always asserted), so all operations have to be done via timing rather than polling.